Audemars Piguet & Co., Le Brassus for Touchon & Co., Geneva. No. 16,505, ca. 1913.

 Case: Solid two-piece 316L stainless case.
 Screw-on bezel.
 Top and bottom surfaces matte ground finish, sides and bevels straight grained satin finish.
 Crown with grip finished in matte ground finish, interrupted by eight indentations, outer portion also finished with alternating matte ground finish and satin.
 Crown fits onto crown tube on case.

 Domed front and flat back sapphire crystals.
 Hidden Hytrel gasket in front bezel.
 Back crystal cemented.

-Dial: Round open work dial, integrated sub-seconds chapter, one-piece solid stainless steel.
-No enamel applied.
+Dial: Solid stainless steel 316L stainless steel, round open work dial, integrated sub-seconds chapter, no enamel applied.

 Hands: Hours, Minutes and second's hands each two-piece baton hands, spring steel.
 Top surface matte ground finish similar to case, with raw bevel.
 Hours and minutes hands terminating in three-angled surfaces.

 Buckle: Stainless steel, four-piece buckle.
 Top surface finished in hand ground matte finish as case, sides straight grained satin finish.

 Diameter, without crown: 41.3 mm.

 Height Total (without crystal): 7mm (7.7 mm with crystal).
 Height of body 4.3mm.